ultrade-org/ultrade-python-sdk/docs/api.md

 ---
 Get orders list for specified address
 With default status it return only open orders
-If symbol not specified, return orders for pairs
+If symbol not specified, return orders for all pairs

+**Returns**

+list of order objects